Molly Haywood: Career

 Big 12 Indoor Track and Field Championships in Lubbock, Texas.
 In May 2025, she cleared a height of 4.52 metres to win her second consecutive title at the Big 12 Conference, in Lawrence, Kansas.

+Haywood qualified for the 2026 NCAA Division I Indoor Track and Field Championships, placing fourth overall with a clearance of 4.56 metres.
+In June, she qualified for the 2026 NCAA Outdoor Championships, placing fifth overall.